asmitaupreti/FoodQuest/README.md

 2. Add your Spoonacular API key to the `.env` file: API_KEY=test1234

+## Testing
+FoodQuest is equipped with Vitest and React Testing Library for unit and component testing to ensure the reliability and stability of the application.
+To run the tests:

+Execute npm run test

 ## Usage

 1. Enter the name of the dish or ingredients you want to search for in the search bar.